Hair UV and Material setup

 Hair System UV's

-In Hair Tool, UV Data is attached to Hair System Profile.
+Hair Colors In Hair Tool, UV Data is attached to Hair System Profile

-UV Data does not tell which UV Regions should be assigned to which hair strand - for that use UV Region Set.
+UV_datadoes not tell which UV Regions should be assigned to which hair strand - for that use UV Regions Distribute deformer (for procedural strands) or Set UV Regions operator (for 'real' strands).

-Note1: Do not use Blender's build-in 'Convert-To->Mesh' operator on curve hair, or your output mesh UVs will be messed up.
+Note: Do not use Blender's built-in 'Convert To Mesh' operator on curve hair, or your output mesh UVs will be messed up.
 Instead, use Curve ribbons to mesh ribbons.
 This way curve Material UVs will be properly, converted to mesh UVs.

 • open UV Image Editor and press Hair UV button located in top header bar - on far right

-• next use Left Click and drag rectangular shape, to define the UV bounds for texture mapping.
-You can drag corners of existing UV box to adjust its shape.
+• Left Click and drag to define rectangular UV box.
+Drag corners of existing UV boxes to adjust their shape.

-• Make sure Hair System has material assigned in 'Profile' properties (or use Import Default Material)
+• Make sure Material is assigned in 'Profile' panel (or use Import Default Material)

 Set UV region

-• If you have hair curve selected (without Hair System attached), then UV Region Index will be stored directly in curve attribute
+• for 'real' geometry strands objects, UV Region ID will be stored directly in each curve attribute

-Assigning UV regions to selected strands using Set UV Region.
-Shift click on multiple Regions to assign them randomly
+Assigning profile objects to selected strands using Set Profile IDs.
+Shift click on multiple profile objects to assign them randomly

 Offset UV